Heel kicking horses, frolicking with fun,

 thrown before jump, she didn’t even blink!

-quickly I quit, no horseman in making.
+- quickly I quit, no jockey in the making,

-hundreds of horses in the annual show –
+to experience the annual equine show –